nvogtvincent/WIO_Marine_Debris/README.md

-PLASTIC_DATA/     List of input and sink countries used in analysis REFERENCE/        Reference datasets for plotting/analyses SHIPPING/         Reference shipping density file used for Figure 5 TRAJ/             Postprocessing scripts to generate matrices from model output
+PLASTIC_DATA/     List of input and sink countries used in analysis REFERENCE/        Reference datasets for plotting/analyses SHIPPING/         Reference shipping density file used for Figure 5 SIM/              Scripts to rerun particle-tracking analyses (relies on ocean/wind/wave data as described in manuscript) TRAJ/             Postprocessing scripts to generate matrices from model output
 ```